 Cedar Bog err… Fen

-The first stop on our travels took us to Cedar Bog on the east side of Dayton.
+The first stop on our travels took us to Cedar Bog northeast of Dayton.
 Cedar Bog is the largest fen in Ohio.

 D. rotundifolia Flower